-In Ultrasonic Cleaning, an Historical Perspective, author Timothy J. Mason notes “The development of ultrasonic cleaning dates from the middle of the 20th century and has become a method of choice for a range of surface cleaning operations.”
-This helps explain why, according to a Fortune Business Insights report, “the global ultrasonic cleaning equipment market was $604.8 million and projected to reach $783.1 million by 2027.”
+Author Timothy J. Matson notes in Ultrasonic Cleaning, an Historical Perspective “The development of ultrasonic cleaning dates from the middle of the 20th century and has become a method of choice for a range of surface cleaning operations.”
+This is borne out by statistics referenced in our introduction to this post.

-Understanding how ultrasonic cleaning works calls for an understanding of equipment size and features.
+Understanding how ultrasonic cleaning works calls for an understanding of equipment components.
 A Google search for these cleaners will reveal that models and pricing range all over the map.
-The basic features to consider consist of the following:
+At the basic, however, these units consist of:

 - Tanks to hold the cleaning solution.
-Tanks should be of stainless steel; their size (volume) depends on the size of objects being cleaned.
-Ultrasonic cleaning equipment ranges from small tabletop units to huge, multi-gallon industrial cleaners.
+Tanks should be of stainless steel; their volume depends on the size of objects being cleaned

 - A generator to power the transducers

-- Controls that range from a simple on-off switch to sophisticated microprocessors that govern cleaning time, sweep, pulse, degassing, temperature, ultrasonic frequency , ultrasonic power, auto safety shutoffs and other more.
+- Controls that range from a simple on-off switch to sophisticated microprocessors that govern cleaning time, sweep, pulse, degassing, temperature, ultrasonic frequency , ultrasonic power, auto safety shutoffs and other refinements.
+More on these below.

 What Do Ultrasonic Transducers Do?